CBD and alcohol: Everything to know

 Can you mix CBD and alcohol?

 Given that CBD promotes relaxation and alcohol is a depressant, there is speculation that combining the two could amplify their effects and result in increased drowsiness.
 However, there do not appear to be any scientific studies proving such effects of alcohol and CBD.

 In fact, a small study followed the effects of giving participants 200mg CBD with one gram of alcohol for every 2.2 pounds of their body weight.
 The study found that when participants were given CBD alone that it did not impair their motor performance or alter their sense of time.
 However, when they were given alcohol alone or alcohol with CBD that both their motor skills and sense of time were significantly impaired.
 There were no discernable differences between participants taking alcohol alone or alcohol with CBD.
 The only difference was that the blood alcohol levels of those mixing alcohol and CBD was lower than those taking alcohol alone.

 This was just one small study and more research would be useful in determining if there could be any negative impacts of combining CBD oil and alcohol.
 However, please note that participants received an extremely large amount of CBD for this experiment.
 The amount given was dozens of times higher than normally recommended.
 For now, this appears to be good news for those who enjoy CBD cocktails or enjoying CBD gummies and drinks together.

 Research into CBD is still limited.
 But, it is widely believed to offer many health and wellness benefits.
 CBD also comes with very little risk of any negative side effects.

 Conversely, we know that excessive alcohol use can damage cells.
-This increases the risk of inflammation and liver diseases, pancreatitis, certain cancers and other chronic illnesses.
 Find more information in the National Library of Medicine.

 Can CBD protect against alcohol’s effects?